HealthyHoof.com

 The first thing I noticed about Nick were his great legs!
 Millie told me how old he was, more than 30,and I shook my head, amazed.

-Part of the reason Nicks legs look so wonderful is the fact that he's never had shoes, so the stresses of imbalance and concussion haven't left behind the widnpuffs, inflamed joints, ring bone and side bone that we usually see on horses this old.
+Part of the reason Nicks legs look so wonderful is the fact that he's never had shoes, so the stresses of imbalance and concussion haven't left behind the wind puffs, inflamed joints, ring bone and side bone that we usually see on horses this old.

 The other reason is that he's been very lightly used.
 Millie didn't start riding him until a few years ago, and their riding is done at home.